line/abc-user-feedback/README.md

 You can configure the backend for MySQL, SMTP for email verification, OpenSearch-powered improved search experience, etc.

-## Setup Dev Environment using Command Line Tool without any dependency
+## Setup Dev Environment using Command Line Tool without Dependencies

-ABC User Feedback supports command line tool that easily run frontend and backend.
+ABC User Feedback supports a command line tool that easily runs both the frontend and backend.

-With this command line tool, you can initialize infrastructure and run app powered by prepared docker image.
-As the cli is executable with `npx`, only `npm` environment is necessary and any other dependency is not necessary.
+With this command line tool, you can initialize the infrastructure and run the app powered by a pre-configured Docker image.
+Since the CLI is executable with `npx`, only an `npm` environment is required, and no other dependencies are necessary.

 ```bash
 npx ufb-cli init # initialize infrastructure